lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Interviewer:​

 “True, AI can be a useful assistant—but remember, you’re applying for a senior​ role.
 AI outputs aren’t guaranteed to be correct, especially for complex, system‑specific problems.
 You need solid foundational knowledge to review, validate, and challenge​ those answers.
 Otherwise, you’re just blindly trusting a tool—and that’s risky when you’re the one accountable for production stability.”

+#### Example 8
+hi xxx, Bank send the statement after 7.30am. will it recon itself if left it on its own? not urgent, else I was thinking can leave it to tmr and see whether the schedule will reconcile itself at 7.30am，just asking only, no worries

+Hey, looks like the auto-reconciliation probably won't fire tomorrow.
+Ever run into this before?
+Might be safer to just do a manual one. i think havent do manual before ba oh, so you mean you never did manual reconcile? i went to lookup history, seems i performed before which is a bit weird for me haha Oh, so you havedone it before!
+That makes way more sense.
+I was about to say, if you've really never touched it, that would be a miracle.
+The bank's timing is never that perfect!

+ok look different perspective, if leave it there will anything else be affected?

+from code, so far i don't see any impact, but probably from business logic we should always handle it properly

 ### business email